Chimney Repair

 3. Fixing Chimney Leaks and Waterproofing

 Chimney leaks are a major concern, especially during heavy rain.
 Water infiltration leads to rust, mold, and weakened mortar joints.
-Applying a high-quality waterproofing sealant prevents moisture from seeping into the chimney.
-Additionally, flashing—the metal component that seals the joint between the chimney and roof—should be inspected for any gaps or rust.
-Repairing or replacing flashing helps prevent water damage inside the home.
+Applying a high-quality seal leaky chimney sealant prevents moisture from seeping into the chimney.
+Additionally, chimney flashing repair—the metal component that seals the joint between the chimney and roof—should be inspected for any gaps or rust.
+Repairing or chimney flashing replacement helps prevent water damage inside the home.

 A key factor in preventing leaks is ensuring proper drainage.
 If your chimney lacks a drip edge, water can easily run down the chimney’s surface, causing damage over time.
 Installing a properly designed chimney crown with an overhanging edge directs water away, prolonging the lifespan of your chimney.